querycert/qcert/README.md

 To build Q\*cert from the source, you will need:

-- OCaml 4.06.1 or later (http://ocaml.org/) along with the following libraries:
+- OCaml 4.06.1 (http://ocaml.org/) along with the following libraries:
   - ocamlbuild, a build system (https://github.com/ocaml/ocamlbuild)
   - menhir, a parser generator (http://gallium.inria.fr/~fpottier/menhir/)
   - camlp5, a pre-processor (https://camlp5.github.io)
   - base64, a library for base64 encoding and decoding (https://github.com/mirage/ocaml-base64)
   - js\_of\_ocaml, a compiler from OCaml to JavaScript
-- Coq 8.8.0 (https://coq.inria.fr/) along with the following libraries:
+- Coq 8.8.1 (https://coq.inria.fr/) along with the following libraries:
   - flocq, a library for floating point numbers
   - jsast, a minimal AST for JavaScript

+**Note: Q\*cert will not work with OCaml 4.07.0 due to a regression in the OCaml type checker**

 An easy way to get set up on most platforms is to use the OCaml package manager (https://opam.ocaml.org).
 Once opam is installed, you